commanded/commanded/README.md

 [Conduit](https://github.com/slashdotdash/conduit) is an open source, example Phoenix 1.3 web application implementing the CQRS/ES pattern in Elixir.
 It was built to demonstrate the implementation of Commanded in an Elixir application for the [Building Conduit](https://leanpub.com/buildingconduit) book.

+## Learn Commanded in 20 minutes

+[Watch Bernardo Amorim introduce CQRS and event sourcing](https://www.youtube.com/watch?v=S3f6sAXa3-c) at Code Beam SF 2018.
+Including a tutorial on how to implement an Elixir application using these concepts with Commanded.

 ## Contributing

 Pull requests to contribute new or improved features, and extend documentation are most welcome.